DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 possibility of being represented with words.
-The underlying paradigm of the way Google works is a ‘semantic determinism’: the vision of a world where everything that exists can and will be expressed through the symbolic form of words…and then be indexed by Google.
+The underlying paradigm of the way Google works is a ‘semantic determinism’: the vision of a world where everything that exists can and will be expressed through the symbolic form of words… and then be indexed by Google.

 But Google does not only depend on words for the constitution of its index.
-Words are also a *commodity* the company earns money with, because Google has *commodified* words by offering advertisers the opportunity to bid on certain search terms with which they want their ads associated.[^6] Indeed, the entire company, Google Inc., owes almost its entire revenue – tens of billions of dollars each
+Words are also a *commodity* the company earns money with, because Google has commodified words by offering advertisers the opportunity to bid on certain search terms with which they want their ads associated.[^6] Indeed, the entire company, Google Inc., owes almost its entire revenue – tens of billions of dollars each